Les Roches hotel management school: Bluche campus

-This campus offers the specialization in Food, Beverage and Operations Management.
+This campus offered the specialization in Food, Beverage and Operations Management.

 This campus stretches across the village of Bluche in the heart of the Swiss Alps.
 The Bluche campus features three academic wings with 30 classrooms, two computer labs, one demonstration kitchen and demonstration bar, a reception and housekeeping practical classroom, mock hotel room, two professional kitchens and two auditoriums.
 The renovated library offers 10,000 academic titles and 2,000 DVDs and CDs in addition to the 15,000 online academic journals and the separate media center.
 Student accommodations are spread throughout the village in 16 separate buildings with different types of accommodations buildings.
 The Bluche campus provides a number of sport and recreational facilities.